 Enterprise Customization Workflows

 Organizations deploying Semgrep at scale typically configure multiple rule sources.
-The Semgrep Registry provides publicly available pre-built rules (e.g., p/nginx, p/ci, p/security-audit) with language- and framework-specific rule sets.
+The Semgrep Registry provides pre-built rules available publicly (p/nginx, p/ci, p/security-audit) with language-specific and framework-specific rulesets.
 Custom rules store organization-specific patterns in version-controlled repositories with cross-file dataflow analysis available in Pro versions.
-Private rules manage proprietary detection logic in the Semgrep AppSec Platform for Team and Enterprise plans.
-Team-level policies assign different rule sets and enforcement modes (Comment or Block) for different organizational units.
+Private rules manage proprietary detection logic in the Semgrep AppSec Platform for Teams and Enterprise plans.
+Team-level policies assign different rule sets and enforcement modes for different organizational units.

-The combination supports progressive deployment: teams start with registry rules, identify gaps through production findings, and iteratively add custom rules through Assistant Memories for organization-specific patterns.
+Together, they support progressive deployment: teams start with registry rules, identify gaps through production findings, and iteratively add custom rules and Memories for organization-specific patterns.

 Semgrep provides native CI/CD integration with automated pull request comments, merge blocking capabilities, and security gates across GitHub Actions, GitLab CI/CD, Jenkins, CircleCI, Azure Pipelines, and Buildkite.